 How to Import AutoCAD to SketchUp

 AutoCAD saves files as .dwg or .dxf which can both be read by SketchUp.
 Admittedly, the import process is straightforward.
+To convert files from AutoCAD to SketchUp files follow these steps:

 – Open SketchUp, click File, and then Import.